tomcastleman/laravel-memcached-plus/README.md

 * SASL authentication
 * custom options

-Adding new cache configuration items this package _extends the built-in Laravel 5 Cache memcached driver_.
+Adding new configuration items, this package _enhances_ the built-in Laravel 5 Cache memcached driver.
 If you don't use the extra configuration items, the built-in memcached driver will not be overridden.

-Optionally, this package also allows these extra cache configuration items to be used for memcached Sessions.
+Optionally, this package also allows these extra configuration items to be used for memcached Sessions.

 ## Requirements

 * >= PHP 5.4 with [ext-memcached](http://php.net/manual/en/book.memcached.php)
 * To use [SASL](http://docs.php.net/manual/en/memcached.setsaslauthdata.php) it must be compiled with SASL support.
 This is the default on [Heroku](https://devcenter.heroku.com/articles/php-support)

 ## Installation

 Available to install as a Composer package on [Packagist](https://packagist.org/packages/b3it/laravel-memcached-plus), all you need to do is:

 `composer require b3it/laravel-memcached-plus`

 If your local environment does not meet the requirements you may need to append the `ignore-platform-reqs` option:

 `composer require b3it/laravel-memcached-plus --ignore-platform-reqs`